SoftSec-KAIST/SURI/README.md

 $ python3 1_run_testsuite_spec.py setA --core 4
 ```

+These results correspond to Table 2 and 3 in our paper.

 ### 2 Overhead of Rewritten Binaries (Section 4.3)

 This experiment answers the **RQ2**: How big is the performance overhead introduced by SURI for rewritten binaries?